KziolkowskiWx/AMSASpy/README.md

 Currently the program will only retireve the past 12 hours but options will be added to retrieve other ranges of obs.

+Updated the file now to check if the user passed an identifier that exists.
+If not it will through back a warning and the user can continue to enter obs.
+It can also now take just a three letter identifer.
+Eg. The user can enter >> ywg and the leading C is not required.
+Additionally it will check if the site is a Canadian or an American site.
+So even if the site is an American site you will not require to add the leading K. Eg. >> gfk will return the observations for Grand Forks, ND (KGFK).